ti-cortex-m4/demo-java-reactive-streams-old/part3.md

 ```

-The following log demonstrates that the synchronous Publisher sends a sequence of events in the caller's thread, and the synchronous Subscribers receive the sequence of events in the Publisher's thread _in sequence_.
+The following log demonstrates that the synchronous Publisher sends the sequence of items in the caller's thread, and the synchronous Subscribers receive the sequence of items in the Publisher's thread _one at a time_.

 ```